romnn/ldap-manager/README.md

 - v2

+  - fix the docker container
   - add integration test with harbor
   - refactor in general
   - refactor to use manual ldap search only where necessary
-  - fix the frontend
-  - fix the docker container
   - use an interface for the main functions of the manager in GRPC server
   - point out that the goal is user management only